 We have 1,100 miles of roads to maintain and a two man road crew.
 They do their best to keep on a rotating schedule which allows them to be as efficient and fair as possible.
 They transport their equipment to one area of the Ranch and try to work all of the roads that need it in that area before moving to the next.
 Our road crew does make exceptions and come off of rotation if your road is not passable in a high clearance (at least 15 inch tire rims or more with at least 8 inches of clearance or more from the lowest point of the frame, body , suspension or differential, to the ground) 4WD/AWD vehicle or if there is no road to access your property.

-As a property owner of Terlingua Ranch, you can make a road maintenance request by calling our office and answering a few questions.
+As a property owner of Terlingua Ranch, you can make a road maintenance request by calling our office or submitting the form below.
 If your road is passable with a high clearance vehicle, know that the road crew is out there and will get to you.
 Please be patient though.
 Our Road Crew scouts out all road requests before fulfilling them which means they are not actually working roads when they have to scout out requests first.

 Crowning roads is the process by which the center of the roads are built up higher to allow the water to drain along the sides of the roads instead of flowing through the middle and damaging the surface of the road that is actually driven on.
 This not only saves our roads, but it also helps promote the natural water shed which is important for the proper distribution of rainwater to wells and springs.The berms you see along the sides of the roads are a result of years of flat blading the roads instead of crowning them properly.
 In order to save our roads and create the proper crown in the middle, our road crew has to pull materials from the side of the roads back into the center of the road.
 At first this will look like the road has been widened extensively; however after the material has been re-distributed into the road, the plant life will grow back along the edges and your road will become narrow again.
 Our road crew tries to avoid uprooting Spanish daggers, cat claws, mesquite and formidable cactus.